Sublease Agreement

 What is a sublease agreement?

-A sublease agreement is a legal contract in which an existing tenant (the sublessor) rents all or part of their leased premises to a new occupant (the sublessee or subtenant) for a period that does not exceed the remaining term of the original lease.
+A sublease agreement, review our free sublease agreement template for the standard structure, is a legal contract in which an existing tenant (the sublessor) rents all or part of their leased premises to a new occupant (the sublessee or subtenant) for a period that does not exceed the remaining term of the original lease.
 The sublease creates a secondary tenancy layered beneath the master lease, where the sublessor simultaneously acts as a tenant under the master lease and as a landlord to the sublessee.
 The sublessor remains fully obligated under the master lease and is responsible to the landlord for rent and lease compliance regardless of whether the sublessee fulfills their obligations under the sublease.

 Is subletting legal?